Compare Deals to Find a Cheap Car Hire in Edinburgh Airport

-Edinburgh Airport or Port-adhair Dùn Eideann is located within the suburb of Turnhouse in Edinburgh, Scotland.
+Edinburgh Airport or Port-adhair Dùn Eideann is located within the suburb of Turnhouse in, Scotland.
 The airport lies on the western part of the city and primarily serves Fife, Lothian and the Scottish Borders apart from the city of Edinburgh.
 It is currently one of United Kingdom's busiest airports based on aircraft movements and the passengers that it serves.
 The facility is owned by BAA Limited and caters to flights not only within the United Kingdom but also to many parts of the world.

 Edinburgh Airport features include safe and secured venue, airport art gallery, bars, cafes, car parking spaces, restaurants, shops, lounges, Internet access, information point, cash machines, smoking areas, meeting rooms, and an airport loyalty card called WorldPoints.

 Why rent a car in Edinburgh Airport at VroomVroomVroom?

 - Excellent service: We never get tired of helping people find the perfect rental car for their trip.
 We have been doing this since 2001.
 Feel free to contact us anytime via email, phone call or live chat.

 - Great rates: We provide the best car rental deals.
 Read our Price Promise to gather more information.

 - Wide selection of vehicles: Aside from the many car rental options at the airport and other locations in Edinburgh, we can also help you book a campervan hire in Edinburgh.